Let’s get into the secrets of Doug Henning walking through a brick wall illusion in front of a live studio audience way back in the Seventies.

 After watching the old blurry video clip, I think I know how Doug Henning walking through brick wall trick is done.

-My assumption and explanation are based on what I can make out from Doug Henning’s performance as seen from the TV show.
+My explanations are based on what I can make out from Doug Henning’s performance as seen from the TV show.

 Both used trapdoors to go through to the other side of the wall, as explained in Sydney Josolyne’s book “Weird Wonders For Wizards“.